 Our weight changes throughout the day based on how hydrated you are, how much food you've eaten, etc.

-Plus, weighing yourself more often will improve your chances of reaching your goals.
+Plus, weighing yourself more often will help with keeping your goals on your mind.

-How we use it: For consistency, start with an empty stomach right after you wake-up.
+How I do it: For consistency, start with an empty stomach right after you wake-up.
 Use the washroom and then weigh yourself.
 Weigh yourself every day.
 At the end of the week, you could average out your weigh-ins for the most accurate snapshot of your weight.

 The problem: You're ready to get started but you have no idea how many calories or protein are in what you're eating.

 Or, despite trying to change your eating habits over the past few weeks, the scale never budges the direction you want it to go.